Bogdan016/Tetris-in-Assembly-x86/README.md

 - Different Tetromino shapes: I, J, L, O, S, T, Z.
 - Ability to move the Tetrominoes left, right, and down.
 - Scoring system to keep track of your progress.

-## How to Run
-1. Download or clone the repository to your local machine.
-2. Assemble the source code using your assembly language compiler (e.g NotePad++).
-3. Run the Tetris.asm file to start the game.

 ## Controls
 - Left Arrow: Move Tetromino left.